The Featherweight: Reception

 The New Yorker named The Featherweight one of the best films of 2024.
 It received praise by Indiewire, who compared the cinéma vérité to John Cassavetes and Dana Thomas calling it a "mash-up Mean Streets and Raging Bull " in The Style Files.

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on five critics, indicating "generally favorable" reviews.

 The New Yorker's Richard Brody said of The Featherweight "Kolodny’s film is a touching, disquieting, relentlessly fascinating view of a troubled soul and of the world of trouble he belongs to.
 It’s an instant classic of a boxing movie, with its closeup view of the inseparable agonies and passions of a sport that’s shadowed with death.
 It’s an absorbing journalistic glance behind the scenes at a once-famed historical figure.
 But, above all, it’s a work of critical cinematic history, of self-criticism regarding the practice of nonfiction film—and, as such, it’s a vital reflection on the present day."